 Affordable home owners sometimes choose to sell property bought through the schemes.
 Find out more about the ‘resale’ of affordable homes.

-Discount Sale properties
+Discounted for Sale properties

-Under the Discount Sale Scheme:
+Under the Discounted for Sale Scheme:

 - the purchaser buys 100% of a property